pieroproietti/penguins-eggs/sourceforge/files/DEBS/testing/README.md

 Given the need to install the dnsmaq and pxelinux packages cuckoo is currently only available for Debian/Devuan/Ubuntu.
 I plan to extend its compatibility to manjaro and Arch distributions soon.

 cuckoo since version eggs-9.2.5 september 2022, is capable to boot BIOS and UEFI machines, however due to a bug in [slim](https://github.com/rhboot/shim/issues/165) package, using ```sudo eggs cuckoo``` in dhcp-proxy version will not get the machines to boot.
-Instead, use: sudo eggs cuckoo --real.
+Instead, use: ```sudo eggs cuckoo --real```.

 # TO DO

+* minor cleaning;
-* add Arch and manjaro compatibility
+* add Arch and manjaro compatibility.